Wong Foon Sien: Career

 He graduated from UBC, and was hired as a court interpreter by Alexander Malcolm Manson, the Attorney General of British Columbia.
 He became embroiled in controversy over the Janet Smith case, as Manson, private detective Oscar Robinson, Forbes Cruickshank of the British Columbia Provincial Police, and police detectives Sam North and James Hannah kidnapped Foon Sing Wong, a suspect in the murder.
 The suspect was held for months, beaten, and questioned by the detectives with translation provided by Foon Sien.
 The English-language Vancouver press exposed him as an employee of the detective agency, which performed services for police agencies off the record.
 The kidnapping elicited outrage amongst both Chinese and English-speaking residents of Vancouver, and a group of unnamed "older Chinese merchants" filed an official complaint about Foon Sien's actions to the attorney general.
 Foon Sien's role was seen as a conflict of interest, as he was translating for the court and assisting the investigation.

-He established the Kwong Lee Tai Company, a Chinese legal broker employing interpreters to handle "all cases either civil or criminal, such as immigration, deportation, merchant certificates, contracts or leases with occidental people".
+He founded the Kwong Lee Tai Company, a Chinese legal brokerage that employed interpreters to handle a wide range of cases, including civil and criminal matters such as immigration, deportation, merchant certificates, contracts, and leases with Westerners.
 In 1942, he founded the Chinese Trade Workers' Association, one of several associations he would establish throughout his life.

 The Chinese Benevolent Association, established in 1906, often consisted of Chinese merchants with the "financial and social influence" to conduct business outside Vancouver's Chinatown.
 In 1937, following suit with the Benevolent's Association earlier leaders Yip Sang and Won Alexander Cumyow, he was named publicity agent for the association's aid-to-China program during the Second Sino-Japanese War, as his activities had already established him as proficient in 'public relations' before the advent of World War II.
 In 1948, he became the organization's co-chairman, a position he held until 1959.
 During this time, the CBA achieved its peak from the influence of his connections outside Chinatown, claimed by one author to have connections to membership in the Liberal Party of Canada, and his "wide acquaintance with mainstream journalists and leaders of other minority groups".

 He supported the Liberal Party of Canada throughout his life, but supported Progressive Conservative candidate Douglas Jung in the Canadian federal elections of 1957 and 1958.
 Jung became the first Chinese Canadian Member of Parliament.